Buhari: Prince of Thieves

-The four months Nigeria waited to appoint ministers now makes good strategic sense.
-Buhari and his team imposed “inevitability” on the Nigerian in the same way Nigerian TV evangelists make miracle seekers give false testimonies before not after their “miracles” occur.
-The start of the miracle process is delayed by numerous postponements long enough to make the person desperate then, false testimony is obtained and the miracle is performed; when nothing happens you simply go away and internalise your anger.
-That is Buhari’s style.
+Nigeria’s four months wait for Buhari to appoint ministers now makes good strategic sense.
+Buhari and his team imposed “inevitability” on Nigerians.
+He did so in the same way Nigerian TV evangelists make miracle seekers give false testimonies before, not after, their “miracles” occur.
+Countless postponements delay the start of the miracle process long enough to make Nigerian desperate.
+Then, the evangelists get false testimony, and they perform the miracle.
+When nothing happens, you leave and internalise your anger.
+That is Buhari’s tactic.

-If members of his cabinet especially the thieving gubernatocrats who used vast stolen public monies intended for the people to successfully finance Buhari’s presidential ambition secure impunity under the protection of the Man, who else is he going to successfully prosecute?
-Sambo Dasuki is an old enemy Buhari has prosecuted.
-We may see many revenge and grudge witch hunts from Buhari, not thoroughgoing anti-corruption.
+Furthermore, several members of his cabinet, especially the thieving gubernatocrats, used vast stolen public monies to install Buhari as president.
+We are discussing vast monies intended for the people’s need and livelihoods were used to finance Buhari’s presidential ambition.
+In return, the thieves were to secure impunity under the Man, Buhari.
+Who else is he going to prosecute?
+Sambo Dasuki, an old enemy of Buhari, is now under prosecution.
+We may see several individuals begrudge and take revenge on Buhari for the witch hunts, that are not instances of thoroughgoing anti-corruption.

-Even the witchhunts will be limited to politicians whose stealing is not linked in any way to those thieves Buhari is “princing”.
-If you stole with Fashola, Amaechi, Fayemi, Ogbeh and other thieving cronies it is time to thank your stars that Buhari is in power; impunity is yours.
+Buhari will limit even the witchhunts and investigations to politicians whose stealing do not link to those thieves Buhari is “princing”.
+Hence, if you stole with Fashola, Amaechi, Fayemi, Ogbeh and other thieving cronies, it is time to thank your stars that Buhari is in power; impunity is yours.

-To see a man who in just 18 months of military rule created Nigeria’s greatest ever hope of a “Better Society” on a national and international level backslide into a ‘prince of thieves’ in old age is certainly heart-breaking.
-Buhari as a military ruler refused to give rents special interest groups to stay in power.
-As a democratic president, he has opted for giving the most corrupt type of rents to achieve and stay in power.
-The man loves power more than Nigeria unlike was previously thought.
+To see a man who in just 18 months of military rule creates great hope for Nigeria’s “Better Society.”
+Then backslide into a ‘Prince of Thieves’ in old age is without doubt heart-breaking.
+Buhari, as a military ruler, refused to give rents to special interest groups to stay in power.
+Notwithstanding, as a democratic president, he has opted to give the most corrupt type of rents to achieve and stay in power.
+The man loves power for power’s sake, more than Nigerians could imagine hitherto.

-The enduring torment and despair Buhari must have suffered when General Ibrahim Babangida overthrew him by way of coup d’état in 1986 and the impacts is something Nigerians have underestimated or not even thought about.
-However, it is increasingly evident that the coup of 1986 broke Buhari badly and irreparably.
-A careful examination of his recent actions would without much effort reveal Buhari has backslid on everything good he stood for as military ruler.
+Imagine the enduring torment and despair Buhari must have suffered when General Ibrahim Babangida overthrew him by coup d’état in 1985.
+The impact on him is something Nigerians have underestimated or not even thought about.
+However, it is now clear that the coup of 1985 broke Buhari in bad and irreparable ways.
+A careful examination of his recent actions would, with little effort, reveal Buhari had backslid on everything good he stood for as military ruler.

 The anti-corruption campaign under Buhari at the election was a persuasive illusion that has ended with a foul taste.
-Corruption is here to stay.
-If men can steal to influence elections to win Buhari’s favour and power in his cabinet, they will steal to win political favour with whoever will succeed Buhari.
-Buhari cannot stop his cabinet or the legislature from stealing or the judiciary protecting their thefts.
+Corruption in Nigeria is there to stay.
+Nevertheless, if men can steal to influence elections to win Buhari’s favour and power in his cabinet, what more?
+They will steal to win political favour with whoever succeeds Buhari.
+Buhari cannot stop corruption anywhere in his government.
+Not in his cabinet, nor the legislature from stealing, nor the judiciary protecting their thefts.

-Africans often say “the best protector of a treasure is a thief”, but that is just native sense that has failed time and time again in the modern world.
-Buhari’s “princing” of thieves is an egregious move but without the money of thieving gubernatocrats, Buhari would never have gotten into power.
+Africans often say “the best protector of a treasure is a thief.”, However, that is just a native sense that fails time and time again in the modern world.
+Buhari’s “princing” of thieves is an egregious move, but without the money of thieving gubernatocrats, Buhari would never have gotten into power.
 Thief by proxy.

-Buhari is most tragically Nigeria’s Faust.
-Buhari made deals with the Devil and political damnation is upon him.
-Buhari has squandered his past legacy completely.
-Most will forget the days of excellence of the Buhari-Idiagbon duo that sought to fix Nigeria effectively and remember a man who condemned himself to success depends on the rapacious and damaging proceeds of corruption.
-I now understand why many insist Buhari was nothing without Idiagbon but I will not speculate with counterfactuals.
+Astonishingly, Nigeria’s Faust is Buhari.
+Buhari’s compromises and cooptions with the Devil have set political damnation upon him.
+Buhari has squandered his past legacy.
+Most will forget the days of excellence of the Buhari-Idiagbon duo that sought to fix Nigeria with actions.
+People will now remember him as a man who condemned himself to rogue success, and depends on the rapacious and damaging proceeds of corruption.
+Therefore, we can now understand why many insist Buhari was nothing without Idiagbon.
+But we will not speculate on counterfactuals.